cs3110/textbook/src/chapters/interp/substitution.md

 pairs.
 For example, `(1, 2, 3)` in OCaml could be `(1, (2, 3))` in this core
 language.

-Also to keep variant types simple in this core model, we represent them with only two constructors, which we name `Left` and `Right`.
+Also, to keep variant types simple in this core model, we represent them with only two constructors, which we name `Left` and `Right`.
 A variant with more constructors could be coded up with nested applications of those two constructors.
 Since we have only two constructors, match expressions need only